2025 Vietnamese administrative reforms: Background

-Implementation
+Restructuring and merger of local government units

 Phase 1

 Map of Vietnam by province as of 12 June 2025, which includes the representative rendering of the disputed Paracel and Spratly Islands.

 According to the Ministry of Home Affairs has proposed merging districts that do not meet the criteria for area and demography.
 On February 18, 2025, the Ministry of Home Affairs issued Decision 73/QĐ–BNV regarding the Program of practicing thrift and combating wastefulness by the Ministry of Home Affairs for 2025.
 However, just before the start of the 2025 New Year holidays, the top state bodies announced the first program of reforms.
 The campaign began with the merger or dissolution of a series of state agencies, which were considered inefficient and wasteful of budget funds.

 This has led to the dismissal of thousands of government employees who failed to meet work performance standards.
 In addition, the arrangement and merger at the provincial-level also takes into account geographical conditions, socio-economic level, and infrastructure.

 On February 21, the Government of Vietnam issued Declaration on Vietnam's baselines in the Gulf of Tonkin and immediately submitted to the United Nations a depository copy of the nautical chart and coordinates of the baselines in the Gulf of Tonkin.
 (Note: Lưu chiểu hải đồ và đường cơ sở của Việt Nam tại vịnh Bắc Bộ.)
 The event, although causing outrage in the People's Republic of China, is seen as a stepping stone for efforts to reform Vietnam's already troubled administrative unit system.